About SWAP IT Recommendations

 Making What Children Eat ‘Count’

-Children are growing fast but have small stomachs, that’s why it’s best that most of the food they eat provides them with nutrients they need for healthy growth and development.
+Children are growing fast but have small stomachs, that’s why it’s best that most of the food they eat provides them with the nutrients they need for healthy growth and development.

 Whilst brands may be depicted in these images and videos, SWAP IT and Good For Kids has no affiliation and do not endorse any specific food brand.
 We do not warrant that the information we provide will meet individual health, nutritional or medical requirements, or individual school policy.